poilerlabs/utils/README.md

 `modifiers` : (optional) An object specifying additional modifier keys to be pressed along with the specified key.
 The available modifier keys are:

-- `altKey (default: undefined)`: Set to true to require the Alt key to be pressed.
+- `altKey (default: false)`: Set to true to require the Alt key to be pressed.

-- `ctrlKey (default: undefined)`: Set to true to require the Ctrl key to be pressed.
+- `ctrlKey (default: false)`: Set to true to require the Ctrl key to be pressed.

-- `metaKey (default: undefined)`: Set to true to require the Meta/Command key to be pressed.
+- `metaKey (default: false)`: Set to true to require the Meta/Command key to be pressed.

-- `shiftKey (default: undefined)`: Set to true to require the Shift key to be pressed.
+- `shiftKey (default: false)`: Set to true to require the Shift key to be pressed.

 ### Usage